Skip to the main content

 Traits & Skills

-Recording engineers need to possess:
+Recording engineers need:

-• punctuality, patience, understanding and flexibility
+• Patience, understanding, and flexibility

-• the stamina required to work long hours
+• The stamina to work long hours

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.